min2ha/ukwa-site/content/target/58234/index.en.md

   "subject": null
 }

-# Mirror, The: Social media has teens on the brink of a 'major mental health crisis'

 News article that suggests there is a link between the increased number of school children with mental health problems and access to smart phones and the internet